spacetelescope/slitlessutils/docs/multi.rst

    :align: center
    :alt: Example regularization plot.

-   The top panel shows the standard L-curve with the scaling factor of the Frobenius norm to ensure that the regularization parameter :math:`\ell` is dimensionless, which is encoded in the color of the plot symbols (see colorbar at the very bottom).
-The lower panel shows the curvature [#curvefoot]_ as a function of the logarithm (base 10) of the (dimensionless) regularization parameter.
+   The top panel shows the standard L-curve with the scaling factor of the Frobenius norm to ensure that the :term:`regularization parameter` :math:`\ell` is dimensionless, which is encoded in the color of the plot symbols (see colorbar at the very bottom).
+The lower panel shows the curvature [#curvefoot]_ as a function of the logarithm (base 10) of the (dimensionless) :term:`regularization parameter`.
 The clear peak at :math:`\log\ell\sim-1.9` represents the sharp vertex in the L-curve at :math:`\sim(2.1,3.6)`.
 This point is adopted as it represents a roughly "equal" trade-off between modeling the data (ie. the parameter on the x-axis) and damping high-frequency structure (ie. the parameter on the y-axis).
 This plot was made using the Golden-ratio search.